foundation-model-stack/fms-hf-tuning/architecture_records/002-acceleration-framework.md

 This file pointed to by `AccelerationFrameworkArguments.acceleration_framework_config_file` would looking like the below samle YAML:
 - All contents under `plugins` be parsed by `AccelerationFramework.__init__`.
-    * For any registered plugin, recall [], we check `PluginRegistration.configuration_paths` against the contents
+    * For any registered plugin, recall [above](#plugin-for-loading-lora-traininable-autogptq-model) that we check `PluginRegistration.configuration_paths` against the contents of the configuration file.
     * In this case the path `peft.quantization.auto_gptq` exists, and `AccelerationFramework` instantiates the plugin and stores `active_plugin`
     * contents under `peft.quantization.auto_gptq` passed to plugin constructor.